Last Updated on August 7th, 2019

 While Cassandra’s boyfriend inspired her to keep learning more and more ways to bring out the natural beauty of her skin, she admits that learning the cosmetic methods that make her a model required a lot of trial and error.
 It also took the realization that there were no products that could completely conceal her acne and that she was going to have to do the very best she could with what she had.

 “Weren’t you concerned that using all that makeup would aggravate the acne?”
 Robin Roberts asked Cassandra Bankson.
 Cassandra replied that there are “technical difficulties” with using cosmetics when you have severe acne.
-On her videos she explains to people that breakouts are not a matter of answering the question of whether a product makes you break out with a yes or no. It’s also important to have an understanding of why a product might make you break out.
+In her videos, she explains to people that breakouts are not a matter of answering the question of whether a product makes you break out with a yes or no. It’s also important to have an understanding3 of why a product might make you break out.

 Good Morning America host Robin Roberts also asked Cassandra what she would tell teens who are bullied because of their acne.
 “I would tell teens I know exactly where you are,” Cassandra Bankson said.
 “I have been in your shoes.
 And there is help.”